cjdaly/cascadia/setup/README.md

       * _Be patient! ... this can take 5 minutes or more ..._
       * _The latest versions of `dd` have `status=progress` option._

+When the USB drive with the Ubuntu image is ready, before powering up the Up board, make sure all these are connected:

+* USB drive with Ubuntu image
+* USB keyboard
+* USB mouse
+* HDMI monitor (1920x1080 or similar)

+If another OS was previously installed and want to "re-pave" the machine, may need to change BIOS boot order to give USB priority (over eMMC).
+When first powering up the Up board and a logo screen is first visible, press `Esc` (or maybe any key) to get into the BIOS.
+There may be a password prompt.
+If no password has been set previously, just press `Enter`.
+In the BIOS go to the `Boot` section to change the USB drive to top priority and then `F4` to save and restart.

+Choose the first option in the Ubuntu installer: "Install Ubuntu Server".
+Choose mostly default (or locale-specific) settings with these exceptions:

+* If trying to overwrite a previous install with a fresh one (as is typical), need to override defaults related to disk partitioning and similar.
+Just blow the old stuff away and start fresh.
+* In the "Software selection" section, add the `OpenSSH server` option (assuming this is needed to login externally via ssh).

 ### initial UpBoard system configuration